 If you want to reply privately in this latter situation you must delete the sub-list’s address from the "send to" box and insert only those email addresses to which you intend to send your email.

 Conversely, if you want your reply to go to the entire sub‐list, it will help the others on that list follow the action if you tell everyone which email you're responding to using the subject line.
 For example, if you're responding to Jake Javitz's October 14 email to the annual meeting committee list‐serve, say "Response to Jake Javitz's 10/14/24 email," or words to that effect, on the subject line.
 Alternatively, and at the very least, you should include a salutation (e.g., "Hi, Jake") at the beginning of your email, so that the other readers won't have to guess what's going on.
 Taking either of these steps will help prevent the unidentified email problem.
 See also 3d.

+8. Young Member Usage.
+PIABA encourages all members to make use of the list-serve and sub-lists, especially its Young Member sub-list (young-members@mail.piaba.org).
+If you are a Young Member and utilize the Young Member sub-list, your question(s) will be sent to the PIABA Board Members along with the Young Members.
+The Board Members should be able to provide insight to the querying Young Member and the answer may supply helpful information to the Young Members generally.

+REMINDER: By using any PIABA list-serve you agree that violations of the restrictions on use subject you to liquidated damages of $10,000 and can lead to the revocation of your access to the PIABA list‐serves and/or your expulsion from PIABA.

 DISCLAIMERS AND IMPORTANT WORDS OF CAUTION